 For loads of first-time buyers, the biggest hurdle is the deposit.
 So, the government has launched this scheme, which runs until Dec 2023, to help first time buyers (or current homeowners) secure a mortgage with just a 5% deposit to buy a house up to £600,000.

 A deposit is how much money you need to pay to buy your new house, and a lender gives you the rest of the money (the mortgage) - we say ‘give’, but you sadly have to pay this money back!
 It’s a type of loan that you basically repay each month over a number of years.

 So, if the house you’re buying is worth £200,000, you only have to pay 5% of that (£10,000) upfront, and the remaining 95% (£190,000) gets lent to you.
 You repay the £190,000 plus any interest over a number of years (which can be up to 40 years!) *Maths brain freeze*.

 No stamp duty for first-time buyers under £425k

 The one where you don’t have to pay stamp duty

 Did you know property tax is a thing?

 It’s called stamp duty, and it’s the tax you pay for buying property or land in the UK.
-The good news is it’s been cancelled on the first £250,000 of all sales in England and Northern Ireland until the end of September 2021 (we don’t need that kind of energy in the housing market).
+The good news is that for first-time buyers, you don't have to pay anything for property values under £425k (we don’t need that kind of energy in the housing market).

 Shared Ownership scheme